 We recommend that patients who have back pain avoid compressive forces on the disc.
 This happens with seated as well as standing overhead presses.
 Also, avoid sit-ups and leg lifts that put significant strain on the lower back.
 As a general rule, when your back hurts, avoid prolonged sitting.
 As stated previously, motion is the better course of action.

 When and why should you consult a doctor about your back pain or if you can exercise?

 Consult a chiropractor certified in Chiropractic BioPhysics (CBP) when you experience any of the following:

-Sharp lower back pain – could be a disc herniation or other acute spine or organ issue which needs attention.
+- Sharp lower back pain – could be a disc herniation or other acute spine or organ issue that needs attention.

 - Back pain lasting more than a week – could be something serious that won’t resolve on its own.
 This is less likely a muscle spasm and more of an injury that should get medical attention.